nainnabilah/Academic-Projects-2022-2024-/Tic-Tac-Toe Game/README.md

 ## Game Flow

-1. **Initialization**:
+1. **Initialisation**:
-   - The game starts by initializing the board and setting `currentTurnPlayer` to 'X'.
+   - The game starts by initialising the board and setting `currentTurnPlayer` to 'X'.

 2. **User Input**:
    - Players are prompted to input their desired position on the board.
 The input is validated for correctness.